mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 **Note**: There is an assumption which is worth explaining here, that outputs that match to `InputRules` never belong to a person signing the transaction.
-This is reasonable because it is never sensible for a person to be a counterparty to their own Signed Contingent Input. `InputRules` can only be used to constrain the person who uses a particular signed input in a transaction.
+This is reasonable because it is never sensible for a person to be a counterparty to their own Signed Contingent Input.
+Conceptually, an SCI is a signed input with "strings attached", and the `InputRules` are those strings.
+So the nature of the interaction is "here is my input which you can use, as long as you follow these rules". `InputRules` can only be used to constrain the person who uses a particular signed input in a transaction.
 If you are in fact the signer of the input, you could always remove the input rules and sign the input normally, and your transaction would be valid if it were valid before (in strictly more cases).
+Offering yourself one of your own inputs "with strings attached" never makes sense, because you already had the input and could just sign it again without the strings.

 A real client would always prefer not to make their own input into an SCI, for simplicity.
 This observation applies no matter what future kinds of `InputRules` we create -- if you are capable of signing for a given input on your own, you can always bypass any `InputRules` on an SCI by just signing that input, not as an SCI.
 Regardless, in the above decision tree, we test if a `TxOut` belongs to the signer using view-key matching before reaching the last case and checking the `associated_to_input_rules` flag.
 So if we do actually own an input, we will identify it thusly, even